MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 An extension INF file must be a universal INF file.
 For more information, see [Using a Universal INF File](../install/using-a-universal-inf-file.md).

-For information about adding software using INF files, see [Using a Component INF File](../install/using-a-component-inf-file.md).
+For information about adding software using INF files, see [Using a Component INF File](../install/using-a-component-inf-file.md) and [DCH Design Principles and Best Practices](../develop/dch-principles-best-practices.md).

 ### Submitting componentized INF files